MicroStrategy/hyper-sdk/samples/README.md

 3. Download and unzip the [Sample MSTR Web Seamless Plugin](../samples/dist/MSTRWeb-plugin-seamless-login.zip)
 4. Copy and paste the "Hyper-SDK" folder in the "Plugins" folder under "MicroStrategy".
 5. Open and edit the "global.js" in "javascript" under the "Hyper-SDK" folder just pasted.
-   1. You should change `libraryServerUrl: 'YOUR LIBRARY SERVER URL'` to the real Library Server Url in your environment, `mstrWebUrl: 'YOU MSTR WEB URL'` to the real MicroStrategy Web Url in you environment.
+   1. You should change `libraryServerUrl: 'YOUR LIBRARY SERVER URL'` to the real Library Server Url in your environment, `mstrWebUrl: 'YOU MSTR WEB URL'` to the real MicroStrategy Web Url in you environment

     ```js
     (function (mstrConfig, config) {